 10. Manipulative Tendencies

-Manipulative tendencies are another classic sign of sociopathy, and may include a pattern of lying, guilting, or coercing people into doing things for them.
-They use their charm, powers of persuasion, and emotional manipulation to try to control the actions and choices of other people, often for their own self-serving interests.4 Some sociopaths manipulate other people because they find it entertaining, and not just when they are trying to get something out of it.
+Manipulative tactics are another classic sign of sociopathy and may include a pattern of lying, guilting, or coercing people into doing things for them.
+Sociopaths use their charm, powers of persuasion, and emotional manipulation to control the actions and choices of others, often for their own self-serving interests.4 Some sociopaths manipulate individuals because they find it entertaining.

 11. Entitlement & Impunity

 Feeling entitled or above the law is another common characteristic of a sociopath.
-Sociopaths are people who feel like they should be exempt from following rules and sometimes even rules.
-They may demand that other people make exceptions or bend the rules for them, and also to make exceptions in holding them accountable or punishing them when they break the rules.5
+Sociopaths feel as though they should be exempt from following rules.
+They may demand that other people make exceptions or bend the regulations for them, and also make exceptions in holding them accountable or punishing them when they break the rules.5

-Sociopaths have little or no regard for social norms or moral codes, and often act in ways that violate the unspoken rules of society most people follow.
-These include small infractions like waiting in lines or taking turns or telling half truths, as well as larger violations that harm other people or break laws.
-This same tendency can also show up as sexual promiscuity, even when the person committed to a monogamous relationship.1,2,5
+Sociopaths have little or no regard for social norms or moral codes.
+They frequently act in ways that violate the unspoken rules of society most people follow.
+These include small infractions like waiting in lines, taking turns, or telling half-truths, as well as larger violations that harm others or break laws.
+This same tendency can also show up as sexual promiscuity, even when the person is committed to a monogamous relationship.1,2,5

 13. Cheap Thrill-Seeking Tendencies

 Many people who have sociopath symptoms seek out cheap thrills, even when doing so puts them or others at risk.
-These may include frequently overindulging in drugs or alcohol, sex, food, or expensive shopping or casino outings.
-Seeking out cheap thrills is often driven by impulses and urges that arise in the moment, and also may be related to their tendency to become easily bored.
+These may include overindulging in drugs or alcohol, sex, food, or expensive shopping or casino outings.
+Seeking out cheap thrills is commonly driven by impulses and urges that arise at the moment.
+This behavior may also be related to their tendency to become easily bored.
 1,2,4

 14. Opportunistic in all the Wrong Ways

-Opportunists are people who find ways to turn situations (including hardships) into advantages, but sociopaths often seek out or create hardships for others for their own advantage.
-This makes them antisocial opportunists who attempt to profit or gain from the misfortune of other people, and to view the struggles of others in a positive light.
+Opportunists are people who find ways to turn situations (including hardships) into advantages, but sociopaths seek out or create hardships for people for their own advantage.
+This makes them antisocial opportunists who attempt to profit or gain from misfortune and view the struggles of others in a positive light.

 15. Emotional Detachment

 A final sign of a sociopath is emotional detachment, which may show up as being cool, callous, or emotionally absent.
-When other people are freaking out, the sociopath may be unusually calm and when others would feel guilty or sad, the sociopath may seem perfectly content and happy.
+When other people are freaking out, the sociopath may be unusually calm.
+On the other hand, when someone would feel guilty or sad, the sociopath may seem perfectly content and happy.
 These abnormal emotional reactions are often a sign that there is some ‘missing’ emotional wiring in a person, which is one of the telltale traits of a sociopath.2

-A person cannot be formally diagnosed with antisocial personality disorder until the age of 18, but the diagnosis of conduct disorder is sometimes used to describe antisocial (or sociopathic) traits and tendencies in kids and teens.
-Not every child or teen who is diagnosed with conduct disorder will have ASPD symptoms as an adult.
+A person cannot be formally diagnosed with antisocial personality disorder until the age of 18.
+However, the diagnosis of conduct disorder is sometimes used to describe antisocial (or sociopathic) traits and tendencies in kids and teens.
 Studies have found that 25-40% of those with conduct disorder will receive a diagnosis of antisocial personality disorder in adulthood.
+Still, not every child or teen who is diagnosed with conduct disorder will experience ASPD symptoms as an adult.

-Children who are naturally more impulsive, inattentive, and hyperactive are believed to be at higher risk for developing antisocial traits and tendencies, as are children of neglectful or overly permissive parents.1,6
+Children who are naturally more impulsive, inattentive, and hyperactive are believed to be at higher risk for developing antisocial behaviors and traits, as are children of neglectful or overly permissive parents.1,6

-The symptoms of conduct disorder include some of the most common characteristics of early antisocial or sociopathic traits in children, and include:3
+Common characteristics of early antisocial or sociopathic traits in children include:3

 - Initiating physical fights